 Maintains supplies necessary to perform job duties.
 Reports all unsafe situations or conditions to area lead, supervisor or manager.

 - High School diploma or GED.
 Obtains required state licensures or certifications where applicable.

-- Typically requires no previous related experience.
+- Typically requires 2 years of related experience.

 Work is performed in a plasma center.
 Exposure to biological fluids with potential exposure to infectious organisms.
 Exposure to electrical office and laboratory equipment.
 Exposure to extreme cold below 32 degrees F while working in plasma freezer.
 Personal protective equipment required such as protective eyewear, garments, gloves and cold-gear.
 Work is performed standing for 4 to 6 hours per day.
 Bending and twisting neck and waist for 1-2 hours per day.
 Frequent hand movement of both hands with the ability to make fast, simple, movements of the fingers, hands, and wrists.
 Ability to make precise coordinated movements, of the fingers to grasp and manipulate objects.
 Frequent foot movement; may infrequently squat, crouch or sit on one's heels.
 May walk up to 1-2 hours per day.
 Light lifting of 15lbs.on occasion, lifting from 25 to 35 lbs from 1-2 hours per day, with a maximum lift of 50lbs.
 May reach below shoulder height.
 Hearing acuity essential.
 Color perception/discrimination, near vision and far vision correctable in one eye to 20/30 and to 20/100 in the other eye.
 Able to comprehend and follow instrucitons to complete assigned tasks. must possess the ability to listen to and understand information and ideas presented through spoken words and sentences. must perform within the guidance of both oral or written instructions.

 Grifols doesn't grimace when it comes to working with blood.
 The company provides products and services through three primary...